students walking on campus

 # of People Supported: 1

-The Director of Purchasing will plan, direct, and manage a wide variety of procurement and administrative activities related to the purchasing and contracting of materials, equipment, and services on a competitive basis for the College.
+The Director of Purchasing will plan, direct, and manage a wide variety of procurement and administrative activities related to the purchasing and contracting of materials, equipment, and services on a competitive basis for the University.

 Essential Duties and Responsibilities:

-• Manage the Manhattanville College American Express/Master Card Corporate Business Credit Card Program to include: processing new cards requested and ensuring proper approvals are submitted.
+• Manage the Manhattanville University American Express/Master Card Corporate Business Credit Card Program to include: processing new cards requested and ensuring proper approvals are submitted.
 Issue new cards to users, update spending limits when requested, remove card holders that have resigned, send new users/removed users master list to Accounts Payable and HR.
 Maintain a master list of cardholders.
-Explain the College Policy to cardholders concerning submittal of expenses.
+Explain the University Policy to cardholders concerning submittal of expenses.
 Update authorization forms when necessary.
 Submit to HR the Credit Card Holder Responsibility Form signed by the user and the Credit Limit Authorization Form signed by the VP for the employee file.

 • Reconcile the Amex/MC statements monthly for submittal to Accounts Payable.